 An ample body of research has shown that oxidative stress plays a key role in the development of neurodegenerative disorders such as Alzheimer’s and Parkinson’s disease.
 As a result, antioxidant supplements have been proposed as preventive measures against dementia.
 A new trial, however, tests the effect of vitamin E and selenium on aging men and finds no evidence that they have therapeutic value.

 In neurodegenerative disorders such as Alzheimer’s disease or Parkinson’s disease, brain cells die slowly but irreversibly.
-While researchers do not know exactly what causes dementia and other neurodegenerative conditions, the process of oxidative stress has been shown to play a key role.
+While researchers do not know exactly what causes dementia and other neurodegenerative conditions, the process of oxidative stress has been

 Oxidative stress is a process commonly associated with advancing age.
 It is a form of physiological damage on the body caused by an accumulation of free radicals.

 Vitamin E and selenium have both been shown to have antioxidant properties.
 A new study – by Richard J. Kryscio, Ph.D., of the University of Kentucky in Lexington, and his colleagues – presents the results of a clinical trial that examined the ability of these two supplements to ward off dementia in asymptomatic older men.

 The Prevention of Alzheimer’s Disease by Vitamin E and Selenium (PREADViSE) is a double-blind, randomized clinical trial that began in May 2002.

 SELECT closed in 2009, and the remaining PREADViSE trial turned into a cohort study running from September 2009 to May 2015.

 The PREADViSE trial included 7,540 men aged 60 and above, 3,786 of whom carried on to participate in the cohort study.
 During the trial, the men were randomly assigned to receive vitamin E, selenium, a combination of the two, or a placebo.